flyteorg/flyte/rsts/howto/enable_and_use_schedules.rst

 Usage
 *******

 Launch plans can be set to run automatically on a schedule if the Flyte platform is properly configured.
+You can even use the scheduled kick-off time in your workflow as an input.

 There are two types of schedules, cron schedules, and fixed rate intervals.

 Cron Schedules
 ==============